 The Association of Aspiring Leaders in Education (AALE) is open to all graduate students of the School of Education.
 Its purpose is to help students meet new people, expand professional and social networks, navigate through graduate programs, develop practitioner and researcher skills, and answer any questions students may have about the journey to becoming an educational leader.

-- Cassandra B. Willis, President, Ph.D.
+- Erin Stehle Wallace, President, Ph.D.
 Concentration: Special Education

-- Ashlee Lester, Treasurer, Ph.D.
+- Ashlee Lester, Vice President, Ph.D.
 Concentration: Educational Psychology

-- Erin Stehle, Social/Outreach/Philanthropy Chair, Ph.D.
+- Katie Brendli, Treasurer, Ph.D.
 Concentration: Special Education

 Chi Sigma Iota Counseling and Academic Professional Honor Society International is one of the largest counseling organizations in the world with the sole mission of recognizing and promoting excellence in the counseling profession.
 Students must have earned at least nine hours in the Counselor Education Program and have a GPA of at least 3.5 in order to be considered for membership.
 The VCU Counselor Education Chapter of Chi Sigma Iota is the Omega Lambda Iota Chapter.
 The chapter was established in 2008 and has over 50 student, alumni and faculty members.